Oblutack/AscArt/README.md

 1. **Load Image** - Click "Load Image" or drag & drop an image/GIF into the input panel
 2. **Adjust Settings** - Use the panels on the left to customize your output:
    - Width: Character width of the output (20-300 characters)
-   - Style: Choose character set (detailed, standard, or simple)
+   - Style: Choose character set (detailed or blocks)
+   - Colors: Select from 8 color schemes (original, grayscale, sepia, etc.)
+   - Ratio: Maintain aspect ratio or choose preset dimensions
    - Adjustments: Brightness, contrast, color inversion
-   - Options: Background removal, aspect ratio controls
+   - Options: Background removal, keep original size
+3. **Click Convert** - Press the "CONVERT" button to generate ASCII art with your settings
-3. **View Output** - Colored ASCII art generates automatically in the right panel
+4. **View Output** - Colored ASCII art appears in the right panel with zoom controls
-4. **Save or Export** - Use action buttons to save as HTML (colored) or TXT (plain)
+5. **Save or Export** - Use action buttons to save as HTML (colored) or TXT (plain)
-5. **Create Widget** - Click "Widget" to display the ASCII art on your desktop
+6. **Create Widget** - Click "Widget" to display the ASCII art on your desktop

+**Note:** Settings are automatically saved and restored when you reopen the app

 ### GIF Animation